Easy and fluffy oat flour pancakes make the perfect easy breakfast or brunch recipe. Naturally vegan and gluten-free.

 🧈 Variations and Serving Ideas

-- A drizzle of maple syrup or a fun flavored syrup like lavender syrup is delicious.
+• A drizzle of maple syrup or flavored syrups like lavender syrup or prickly pear syrup are delicious.
 Also, see this post for maple syrup alternatives.

 ❓ Frequently Asked Questions